mliew21396/remote-work-u2/week-4/10-accountability-group.md

 ## Releases:
 ## Release 0: Identify Concepts
-Identify one or two of the concepts/challenges you struggled with this week.
+Identify one or two of the concepts or challenges you struggled with this week.

 ## Release 1: Discuss
 Using the means your group decided to use for communication, explain the concepts that confused you and ask your accountability group members for help.